ehudreiter/accuracySharedTask/README.md

 In order to familiarize yourself with the problem, as well as the process by which our GSML was created, we suggest that participants annotate one text manually for errors themselves.
 For this purpose, we have included an updated version of the qualifying task which we used to screen our crowd-source workers.
 The [Example Annotation Exercise](https://github.com/ehudreiter/accuracySharedTask/blob/main/example_exercise/Example_Annotation_Exercise.docx) file contains the instructions we gave to workers, an example annotated text, then a text for you to annotate yourself.
 This is not a requirement, although we do think it is a very useful exercise to do, and should only take about 20-30 minutes.
 We have provided our solution in the [Example Annotation Solution](https://github.com/ehudreiter/accuracySharedTask/blob/main/example_exercise/Example_Annotation_Solution.docx) document.
 This example exercise only differs slightly from that which our MTurk workers when they first started doing annotations for us.
 Since then, we have made some minor clarifications to our instructions, it is these updated instructions which have been included here.

 ### [evaluate.py](https://github.com/ehudreiter/accuracySharedTask/blob/main/evaluate.py)
 Python script to calculate recall and precision of submitted annotations against the GSML.
-An example submission is provided ([submitted_gsml.csv](https://github.com/ehudreiter/accuracySharedTask/blob/main/submitted_gsml.csv)).
+Example submissions are provided ([example_submissions](https://github.com/ehudreiter/accuracySharedTask/blob/main/example_submissions)).
+The token_lookup.yml file contains a mapping from sentence to document based tokenization and vice versa.

 Example use:
 `python evaluate.py --gsml=gsml.csv --submitted=example_submissions/submission.csv --token_lookup=token_lookup.yaml`